Position: Many generalization measures for deep learning are fragile: Scale-invariant network and exponential learning rate schedule

 \section{Scale-invariant network and exponential learning rate schedule}

-Normalization layers make many modern networks effectively scale‑invariant, and this symmetry underlies the “exponentially increasing learning‑rate” idea of \citet{li2019an}: in such models, training with fixed learning rate (LR), weight decay (WD), and momentum can be matched—in function space—by a run with an exponentially increasing LR and \emph{no} WD (plus a small momentum correction across phases).
-Their analysis shows how LR and WD can be “folded into” an exponential schedule and documents successful experiments under this equivalence.
-We refer to this multiplicative control parameter $\alpha$ as the \emph{Exp++ factor}.
+Normalization layers render many modern networks effectively scale-invariant, motivating the exponentially increasing learning-rate scheme of \citet{li2019an}.
+In \textbf{Appendix~\ref{sec:proof_of_theorem_exp+wd}}, we prove a non-asymptotic equivalence: training with fixed learning rate (LR) and weight decay (WD) is exactly matched in function space by an exponentially increasing LR with time-varying WD.

-We use the same symmetry but a different equivalence.
-Instead of removing WD, our theorem pairs an exponentially \emph{increasing} LR with a \emph{time‑varying} WD so that every iterate computes the same predictor as a fixed‑LR/fixed‑WD baseline.
-The mapping is explicit and non‑asymptotic: it gives closed‑form schedules for $\tilde\eta_t$ and $\tilde\lambda_t$, and an admissible range for the multiplicative factor $\alpha$ via the interval $\mathcal{I}$.
-Conceptually, this creates a single “Exp++” knob that can drive large changes in parameter norms while leaving the learned function essentially unchanged—exactly the benign intervention we later use to probe the fragility of magnitude‑sensitive measures.
-Empirical details and results are deferred to Appendix~\ref{app:exp-lr}.

-\begin{definition}[Scale invariant neural networks] Consider a parameterized neural network $f(\boldsymbol{\theta})$.
-We say $f$ is \textit{scale invariant} if